 How Hurricanes Damage the Economy

 Why Harvey, Irma, Maria and Other Hurricanes Are So Destructive

 Hurricanes are the most damaging natural disasters.
-They are perilous for the people living in their paths and for the national economy.
 A Category 4 or 5 hurricane can lower U.S. production and increase unemployment.
 It can also raise gas prices to $5 a gallon.
 It can also depress the stock market and other financial markets.

 The Congressional Budget Office estimates that 1.2 million Americans live in coastal areas at risk of “substantial damage” from hurricanes.
 The CBO defines that as damage of at least 5 percent of average income.
 Most of these densely populated areas lie less than 10 feet above sea level, according to the National Hurricane Center.

 The CBO estimates that, on average, hurricane damage is $28 billion a year.
 Florida contributes 55 percent of that, Texas 13 percent, and Louisiana 9 percent.

 The federal government pays for 60 percent of hurricane damage.
 Most of that comes from three agencies.
 The Federal Emergency Management Agency pays almost two-thirds of the government's bill.
 The Department of Housing and Urban Development and the U.S. Army Corps of Engineers pay a little more than a third.
 State and local governments, insurance, and private individuals pay the rest.